 - 2. Lift out the filter housing cover with filter element.
 The filter housing will drain automatically once the filter has been removed. - 3.
-Detach the old filter from the cover by holding the cover and carefully tapping the entire filter element against something hard.
-Remember that there will be oil splashes. - 4.
-Fit the new filter and tighten the filter cover to 25 Nm (18 lb/ft).
+Undo the old filter from the cover by carefully bending it to one side. - 4.
+Fit a new O-ring on the cover.
+Lubricate the O-ring with engine oil. - 5.
+Press a new filter into the snap fastener in the cover and tighten the filter cover to 25 Nm (18 lb/ft). - 6.
+Make sure the oil filter drain has emptied the oil from the filter housing.
+Screw on the filter cover firmly with the socket. - 7.
+Start the engine and inspect the filter housing for leaks.